tytso/xfstests-bld/README.md

 #### Design Implications and Discussion:
 As we are building on top of the gce-xfxtests project, we will continue using the same techonology stack.
 Below is a description of the system components that will be used to accomplish our goals:

-* Google Compute Engine: IaaS used to launch virtual machines;
+* Google Compute Engine: Infrastructure as a Service (IaaS) used to launch virtual machines;
+* Google Cloud Storage:  used to store kernel image under test;
 * Virtual Machine: bucket used for building the kernel and running tests;
 * Lightweight GCE-Xfstests Test Manager (LTM) server: the main process to build kernels and test file systems;
 * Git: to fetch a specific kernel, supervise new kernel commits and assist with the bisection bug finding feature;